Understanding casual work

 Taxes and deductions

-As a casual worker in Australia, your income over a certain threshold is subject to tax – you can find a tax table here.
+As a casual worker in Australia, your income over a certain threshold is subject to tax.
 If your employer doesn’t withhold tax from your income, you may have to pay it out of pocket at the end of the financial year.
 Tax deductions for casual workers depend on your industry and individual role, but could include uniform costs, travel to and from work sites, equipment, work-from-home costs, and union fees.

 Payslips